 - (a) A separate response from each suborganization which spent more than \$5 million for travel and relocation during the fiscal year immediately preceding the survey year; - (b) A consolidated response covering all your suborganizations which did not spend more than \$5 million for travel and relocation during the fiscal year immediately preceding the survey year; and - (c) A consolidated response which covers all components of your agency.

-Subpart B-Requirement to Report Use of First-Class Transportation Accommodations
+Subpart B-Requirement to Report Use of Other Than Coach-Class Transportation Accommodations

-§300-70.100 Who must report use of first-class transportation accommodations?
+§300-70.100 Who must report use of other than coachclass transportation accommodations?

 An agency as defined in §301-1.1 of this subtitle.